Cyclocross In Australia? Yes, Psycho-X

 Well Friday the 13th was my day of reckoning.
 Just before I left home I was frantically searching YouTube trying to remember how to mount and dismount like a cross pro.
 After watching some lame videos I said “screw it” and relied on my primal cyclocross instincts.
 I figured they’d come rushing back to me at the first barrier.

 In 30 degree C heat I rocked up with about 25 of Australia’s early adopters of the sport.
-I nearly turned straight around when I saw the contrast in how I was kitted up versus the others.
-You see, I had begged Peter from Cycling Edge to borrow the coolest bike in his shop – the Titanium Moots PSYCHLO-X. You may have seen a full review of it in RIDE magazine this month.
-This was the stallion that would make all my exaggerations and dreams come true.
+I nearly turned straight around when I saw the contrast in how I was kitted up compared to the others.
+You see, I had begged Peter from Cycling Edge to borrow the coolest bike in his shop – the Titanium Moots PSYCHLO-X. This was the stallion that would make all my exaggerations and dreams come true.

 The gun goes off after a 20 minute liability disclaimer by Matt (the organizer).
 It’s important to get the “hole shot” in races like these otherwise you’ll be locked in a traffic jam in the first section of singletrack.
 I thought the Moots would take care of it all and I’d just have to sit in for the ride.
 WRONG!
 These guys were motoring!
 After 3 seconds of easy pedaling I realized that it was ON and the Moots could only go so fast in the little ring.